Education and Schools in Switzerland

 Bilingual schools in Switzerland teach the Swiss curriculum, but lessons are presented in an equal amount of two languages such as German/English, French/English or German/French.
 The language combination will depend on the school’s location and is likely to include the language dominant in that particular region.

 Research carefully before making a choice – some schools have mostly local students and others cater to a more international student body.
-Schools with more international students tend to have high turnover rates, which is best suited to short-term residents.
+Schools with more international students tend to have high turnover rates.

 International schools in Switzerland

 Some expats prefer sending their children to international schools in Switzerland despite the high quality of its public and private schools.
-That way, students only staying in the country for the short term get to continue their home country’s language and curriculum.
+In these schools, students only staying in the country for the short term get to continue their home country’s language and curriculum.

 Most large cities have day schools or boarding schools, but options in rural areas may be limited.
 Competition for places is high and the most prestigious schools have long waiting lists.
 Expats should apply early and consider alternatives.